 That said, the rates still aren’t high, they don’t even beat inflation, but they are better than what physical banks are offering.
 Online banks often charge fewer fees too which is another bonus.

-Two high-yield savings accounts are Synchrony is offering 1.85%, and CIT Bank is offering 1.55%.
+Two high-yield savings accounts are Synchrony and CIT Bank (check their sites for the lates interest rates).

-An online savings account is best for the money you’ll need in two years, or less and accounts are FDIC insured up to $250,000 as they are with a traditional bank.
+An online savings account is best for the money you’ll need in two years, or less and accounts are FDIC insured up to $250,000 (per depositor) as they are with a traditional bank.

 Money Market Funds

 A money market account is sort of a cross between a checking and savings account.
 These accounts offer a higher interest rate than typical checking or savings accounts, and you can write checks from it.
 They usually have a high minimum balance requirement, usually around $2,500.
-If your balance drops below that, you may face a fee.
+If your balance drops below that, you may face a fee(see this article for low minimums).

 A money market account is best for the money you’ll need in two years or less.
-These accounts are FDIC insured up to $250,000.
+These accounts are FDIC insured up to $250,000 if offered by a bank or credit union.

 Certificate of Deposit